linkedin/icon-magic/packages/@icon-magic/cli/README.md

 icon-magic build icons/
 ```

+Options:
+-h, --hashing', Default: `true`.
+When true, builds only those icon variants that have changed since the previous execution.
+If false, builds all icons.
+-d, --debug, Default: `false`.
+When true, will output debbugging info to the command-line.

 Given a set of input directories, finds the closest [config file](../config-reader/README.md) (iconrc.json/iconrc.js/icon) and "builds" the icons from it.
 Refer to
 [@icon-magic/build](../build/README.md) for more details.